 mysqldump --all-databases --add-drop-database --add-drop-table --routines > mysqldump-all.sql

-- Start your mysql program and use the DROP DATABASE command to drop the corrupted database or databases.
+- Start your mysql program and use the DROP DATABASE command to drop the corrupted databases.

-If you were unable to drop the database in step 6 above, try to delete the affected db manually by running the commands:
+- If you were unable to drop the database, stop the MySQL Server and try to delete the affected database manually by running the below commands:

 cd /var/lib/mysql